nadinefreistetter/mitpot/Study.md

 ---

 <br>
-These pages show results of a study on the global climate mitigation performance of land, conducted by Freistetter et al. (2024, manuscript in preparation).
+These pages present results from a study by Freistetter et al. (2024, manuscript in preparation) on how much land can help mitigate global climate change.

 <br><br>
 <h3 style="color: #808080;">800+ Scenarios</h3>
  We assessed a total of 864 scenarios combining different scenarios from the scenario domains